avian2/ec3k/README.rst

 Occasionally the GNU Radio pipeline isn't setup correctly.
 If this happens the noise level constantly stays at -90 dB and no packets are ever received.
 Restarting the program usually helps.
-It's probably a bug in gr-osmosdr or rtl-sdr.
+Updating gr-osmosdr and rtl-sdr usually fixes this problem.

 Stopping the receiver sometimes causes a segfault.

-Only half of the data from the EnergyCount 3000 is decoded.
-The meaning of the rest of the bits is currently unknown.

-No CRC or data integrity checks are performed on received packets, which sometimes means the receiver will report bogus readings.
+Updating gr-osmosdr and rtl-sdr usually fixes this problem.

 Feedback